kushal1989/BookWish-Connecting-Donors-and-Readers/README.md

 ## *Work Done:*
 The website implements the following requirements:
-1. Students login through their respective Somaiya email ids to access the contents of the website.
+1. Students login through their respective email ids to access the contents of the website.
 In case they have not registered yet, they can sign up to create an account.
 1. On this platform, students can either put up their used books for donation or can browse through the existing prescribed books available put up by other people of the university branch-wise and subject-wise.